delamart/vault-mutual-unseal-tutorial/README.md

 ### Recovery

 :boom: One of the main issues with mutual auto-unseal is what happens when both vaults are down.
 If you bring them back up both will fail as you need one to be unsealed to unlock the other.
-The solution here is the restore the backup we made before migrating to the transit seal.
+The solution here is to restore the backup we made before migrating to the transit seal.
 This way we can go back to a version of the unlock vault that still has the same transit key but can be unlocked manually using it's original unseal key.